ssantee/fast-page/README.md

 The config bucket's permissions must allow read access from codebuild.amazonaws.com service principal from the management account.

 ## environments
-The environments section of the configuration file should be customized to match the desired environment names, account numbers, etc.
+The environments section of the configuration file should be customized to match the desired environment names, account numbers, and domain names.

-The app uses SSM parameters to allow access to cdk-generated values between the CDK stacks.
-The `parameterNames` section of the config allows customization of the names of the SSM parameters.

 ### DNS
 The project allows for the creation of an application URL structure that includes a subdomain for each of the app, API, and admin site, then a second level of subdomains for each environment.